Hydra Sailing Journal

-My first visit to Hydra was at the beginning of October 2019, arriving with my floating home ⛵ all the way from Israel.
+My first visit to Hydra, Saronic Islands, Greece was at the beginning of October 2019, arriving with my floating home ⛵ all the way from Israel.
+The harbor often sees an influx of cruise ships, bringing large groups of tourists that significantly boost the local economy while preserving the island’s traditional appearance.

 It was a Friday, and the usually bustling charter boat traffic around the harbor and the island’s coves had dwindled to near non-existence.
 It was time for them to return to their point of origin for crew changes and the start of a new week.
 I knew that in the harbor, I wouldn’t anchor after hearing all the horror stories about the place.
 And so I headed to Mandraki Bay located a bit to the east of the port, from which you can reach the tows by foot, by dinghy, or by a water taxi.
 Hydra has no motorized vehicles (a dream!), and these are the only means of transportation available, which holds true for other locations on the island as well.
 Donkeys are still there, as some kind of gimmick, but in my opinion, this terrible treatment of animals must stop!
 We’re way past that!